 Dean Rishikof steps down, effective June 30.
 Bruce I. Kogan, formerly Associate Dean for Academic Affairs, appointed Interim Dean effective July 1.

 Amicus Magazine, Vol. 1, No. 1, is published.
 Amicus had previously existed as a student/alumni-run newsletter.
-In 2011, the magazine was redesigned and retitled RWU Law, with "Amicus" retained as the name of the Alumni department.
+In 2011, the magazine was redesigned and retitled RWU Law, with "Amicus" retained as the name of the publication's Alumni department.

 David A. Logan is appointed Dean, effective July 1.
 Logan had been a tenured full professor at Wake Forest University School of Law.